School-of-Code-HQ/importing-and-exporting-modules/README.md

 Head to the [official Node.js website](https://nodejs.org/en/) and download/install version 18 for your operating system.

-Once installed, verify you have the correct version by typing `node --version` in the console.
+Once installed, verify you have the correct version by typing `node --version` in the terminal.

-The output returned to your console should look similar to the example below:
+The output returned to your terminal should look similar to the example below:

 ```
 v18.1.0
 ```

+💡 The exact version you're running may be slightly different from the one above, but the main aim is to ensure you are running v18.

 If you're running v18.x, move on to the next ticket. ✔️

-💡 The exact version you're running may be slightly different from the above, but the main aim is to ensure you are running v18.

 <br>